dynamox-s-a/developer-challenges/README.md

 >       npx prisma migrate dev
 >       ```
 >
 >       This will apply the database migrations and set up your development database.
-The `--name init` flag names the migration for reference.
 >
 > ### Running the API Application
 >